Amama Mahmood

 Human-AI Interaction for Healthcare: Through the Lens of Radiology

-Session: Bridging the Gap: Mitigating Bias, Building Trust, and Mastering Human-AI Collaboration at the Annual meeting of Society for Imaging Informatics in Medicine (SIIM) May 2025
+Session: Bridging the Gap: Mitigating Bias, Building Trust, and Mastering Human-AI Collaboration at

 Latest Posts